 After graduating with a business degree from Emory University, I moved to Washington, D.C. and began an incredibly rewarding career in the restaurant industry.
 Along with my partners, we built EatWell DC into a company of five restaurants with a private produce farm in Maryland and more than 200 employees.

 Since 2009, I have been fortunate to be a founding volunteer, board member, and associate director for Experience Camps, a non-profit organization that provides free, one-week camps to children who have lost a parent or sibling.
 As the camp director for the Manitou Experience, our flagship program in Maine, I was able to live my dream for one week each year.

-I live in Washington, D.C. with my partner Adam who shares my excitement for our new summer home along East Pond.
+I live in Washington, D.C. with my partner Adam, an Estate Planning Attorney, who loves our summer home along East Pond as much as me.

 Josh Hahn, Owner & Director

 My 16 summers as a camper, counselor, and director have done more for me than any other experience in my life.
 That is why I am so passionate about the summer camp experience.